Alberta L. (Ring) Court, Alliance, Ohio – Obituary

 A funeral service will be held on Friday, August 2, 2019 at 1:00 p.m. at Gednetz-Ruzek-Brown Funeral Home with Pastor Jody Hill, officiating.

-Friends will be received two hours prior to the service from 11:00 a.m. – 1:00 p.m. at the funeral home.
+Friends will be received two hours prior to the service from 11:00 a.m. – 1:00 p.m. at the funeral home on Friday, August 2.

 Interment will take place at Highland Memorial Park, Beloit.